Donaim/miseq-workflow-pres/slides.md

 ## Transport

 <NOTE>
-Challenge: actually getting hold of the files with millions of reads.
+Challenge: actually getting hold of the FASTQ files.

 Want this to be automatic (ie not a user clickling and moving files on a flash drive or something).
 Need to be reliable beyond just automatization.